Rectocele: Yet Another Reason to Do your Kegels

 You may have an idea of why Rectocele is not commonly discussed in everyday life.
 It’s not something people like to share about, but I feel compelled to.

-Note: Cystocele is a similar, but separate condition where the bladder “drops” and the “bulge” is present from the anterior wall.
+Note: Cystocele is a similar, but a separate condition where the bladder “drops” and the “bulge” is present from the anterior wall.
 Cystocele can also protrude from the vagina.

 Symptoms of Rectocele